Go Back Up

 KEEP READING

-Two further dimensions of the embedded model
+Three further dimensions of the firm's service model

-The Architecture in Depth
+The Architecture

 The Architecture →